clbaita/christopherbaita.com/content/posts/getting-into-cyber-as-a-junior.md

 Learn from the plethora of information available to improve your code quality and security.

-The OWASP is absolutely incredible for this purpose.
+The [OWASP](https://owasp.org/) is absolutely incredible for this purpose.
 They have clear information that developers can understand and put into practice.

-Reading over the OWASP top 10 and taking the time to understand the vulnerabilities, will help you massively!
+Reading over the [OWASP top 10](https://owasp.org/Top10/) and taking the time to understand the vulnerabilities, will help you massively!
 Not only as a security professional but as a developer too.

-The other thing that was incredibly useful were the OWASP cheat sheets, they provide clear concise information to developers on how to implement proper security controls.
+The other thing that was incredibly useful were the [OWASP cheat sheets](https://cheatsheetseries.owasp.org/), they provide clear concise information to developers on how to implement proper security controls.

-The cheat sheet for a forgotten password reset was an incredible resource, helping me to feel confident that the method put into practise was safe.
+The cheat sheet for a [forgotten password reset](https://cheatsheetseries.owasp.org/cheatsheets/Forgot_Password_Cheat_Sheet.html) was an incredible resource, helping me to feel confident that the method put into practice was safe.

-There are many other cheat sheets to help with a lot of common dev tasks such as password storage along with cheat sheets to help prevent vulnerabilities such as XSS.
+There are many other cheat sheets to help with a lot of common dev tasks such as password storage along with cheat sheets to help prevent vulnerabilities such as [XSS](https://cheatsheetseries.owasp.org/cheatsheets/Cross_Site_Scripting_Prevention_Cheat_Sheet.html).

 If you don't understand some of the concepts on the page then go down the rabbit hole and learn!
 You will be surprised just how much information you pick up.